JordanHofer92/COVID19-REACT-App/README.md

 * Collaborative troubleshooting on checklist functionality with Kevin(resolution-pending)
 * Resolved live chart information issue
 * Re-styled for accessibility and consistency
-* Added menu in graph for Coutnry Selection
+* Added menu in graph for Country Selection